-Jan Kitajewski, PhD, Sweeney Basic Science Professor - Program Director and Mentor
+Jan Kitajewski, PhD, Sweeney Basic Science Professor - Co-Director and Vascular Therapeutics Theme Leader

-Dr. Kitajewski is the Head of the Department of Physiology and Biophysics.
+Dr. Kitajewski is Director of the University of Illinois Cancer Center, and a Professor and Head of the Department of Physiology and Biophysics.
 His research interests are in dissecting mechanisms of physiological and tumor angiogenesis, focusing on cell fate determination (Notch), GPCR signaling (CLIC), and ECM remodeling (MT-MMP/ANTXR).
 This research studies the impact of angiogenic pathways on development, physiological processes, ocular disease and cancer progression.
 He has several awarded patents that involve entities designed to disrupt pathological angiogenesis, notably the “Notch decoys”.
 Dr. Kitajewski’s vascular biology research focuses on angiogenic mechanisms and incorporates translational and drug discovery efforts.
 His lab developed Notch decoys which target Notch angiogenic function in tumor vasculature.
 Current work on these patent-protected entities is focusing on purifying and assessing clinically relevant Jagged inhibitors to test their efficacy against tumor angiogenesis in mouse models.
 The Kitajewski lab has research support from the pharmaceutical company Eisai to evaluate a novel antibody-based inhibitor to tumor angiogenesis and tumor stem cell function.

-Kishore K. Wary, PhD, Associate Professor - Co-Director and Mentor
+Kishore K. Wary, PhD, Associate Professor - Co-Director and Angiogenesis and Regeneration Theme Leader

 Dr. Wary is a cardiovascular and regenerative biologist, with research studies on small molecules-mediated re-vascularization, vascular regeneration and angiogenesis.
 His multidisciplinary research is funded by American Heart Association (AHA) and National Institutes of Health (NIH).
 In collaboration with Drs.
 Malik and Rehman, he published on the regulation of endothelial differentiation from human and mouse stem and iPS cells.
 Dr. Wary has tuned his lab to produce high-quality iPS cells and test their efficacy in genetically engineered mouse models.
 He has also integrated his long-standing expertise in integrin signaling into ongoing projects studying vascular differentiation.
 Dr. Wary has served as a member of study sections including the NIH, AHA, NYSTEM Cell, Lupus, NASA, Fulbright and NSF.
 He chaired and co-chaired stem cell mini-symposia, and moderated poster and abstract sessions at EB and AHA meetings.
 Dr. Wary co-organized the Vasculata 2017 at UIC, sponsored by NHLBI/NIH grant (1R13 HL137360) and NAVBO .
 Vasculata 2017 was widely recognized as one of the most successful; the attendance was among the best achieved.